-The Everest Base Camp (EBC) Trek is a 15-day adventure that starts with an exhilarating flight to Lukla, which offers an unparalleled blend of natural beauty, cultural immersion, and personal challenge.
+Everest Base Camp (EBC) Trek is a 15-days adventure that starts with an exhilarating flight to Lukla, which offers an unparalleled blend of natural beauty, cultural immersion, and personal challenge.
 This exciting journey takes you through the Sherpa capital of Namche Bazaar, past ancient monasteries, and into the Sagarmatha National Park, a UNESCO World Heritage site.

 As you ascend through the rugged terrain, you’ll be rewarded with panoramic views of Everest, Lhotse, Nuptse, and Ama Dablam.
 The trek culminates at the Everest Base Camp and the viewpoint of Kala Patthar, offering some of the most iconic mountain views on Earth.
 This trek is a once-in-a-lifetime experience, perfect for those looking to immerse themselves in the majesty of the Himalayas and the vibrant Sherpa culture.